The Sorceress' Revolt

 That evening, Rai Ingyō visited Ko Biji in the Inner Palace.
 He was captivated by her at a glance.
 Though Rai Ingyō was both a man and not a man, he possessed a keen eye for women and was greatly interested in them.

-A few nights later, Rai Ingyō invited Chō Ran to his study for a banquet.
+A few nights later, Rai Ingyō invited Chō Ran to his study for a private dinner.
 “Ko Biji is indeed a beautiful woman.”

 “Yes, it is rare to find such a one.”